ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 But we are in luck (RUN), we can abstract the crap out of it and use the shiny paradigm Infrastructure as Code (IaC).
-It comes with the wonderful perks of all declaritive languages: it works perfectly until it doesn't work at all.
+It comes with the wonderful perks of all declarative languages: it works perfectly until it doesn't work at all.

 Originally, I tried [AWS CDK](https://aws.amazon.com/cdk/).
 Better than haphazard button clicking but not by much.
 Eventually, I opted to use [Pulumi](https://www.pulumi.com/).
-A much better experience and I got an oppurtunity to write it in Golang.
+A much better experience and I got an opportunity to write it in Golang.
 So far, not a lost cause...

 ### Adding Building to a Static Site